-He shyly asked what he did and Dokuk was equally shy, saying he did nothing more than yell a lot and hurl his ula-konto into a body already pierced by other weapons.
+He shyly asked what he did and Dokuk was equally shy.

+"I yelled a lot and hurled my ula-konto into a body already pierced by other weapons," he said, looking a little sheepish.

-"We had them trapped," he said.
-"The bubinzwana are dangerous, like a rogue elephant, but we put them in a good trap and there was no escaping."
+"We had them trapped," he explained.
+"They just didn't know it.

+"Bubinzwana are dangerous, like a rogue elephant, but we put them in a good trap and there was no escaping."